Derive the Born's rule from environment-induced stochastic dynamics of wave-functions in an open system

-In the 1970s and 1980s, decoherence~\cite{Zeh70} and einselection~\cite{Zurek81,Zurek82} were introduced.
+A proof of the Born's rule was given by Gleason in 1957~\cite{Gleason}.
+But it is purely mathematical without addressing the foundation of quantum mechanics.
+Everett~\cite{Everett} proposed the many-worlds interpretation, in which both the microscopic system and macroscopic measuring apparatus are parts of the universe with the latter being described by a pure wave function.
+This wave function evolves according to the Schr\"{o}dinger equation, being totally deterministic.
+To answer why the specific set of vectors $\{\ket{\phi_s}\}$ are chosen during the measuring process, decoherence~\cite{Zeh70} and einselection~\cite{Zurek81,Zurek82} were introduced.
 Within a measurement, the microscopic system is entangled with the measuring apparatus.
 At the same time, the interaction with environment singles out a preferred basis in the Hilbert space of the measuring apparatus, dubbed the pointer states.
 The pointer states remains untouched in the interaction with environment, while their superpositions decohere.
 And the environment acquires and transmits redundant information about the pointer states~\cite{Zurek03}.
 The pointer states correspond to the classical states in our familiar world, forming the preferred basis in the Born's rule.
-In a recent development, the Born's rule was derived by using envariance symmetry~\cite{Zurek05}.
-This approach needs no modification to quantum mechanics, and is then welcome because quantum theory has been verified by tons of experiments.
+To answer why the probability is $\left| \alpha_s\right|^2$, Deutsch~\cite{Deutsch} suggested an argument based on the decision theory.
+His argument was debated by Barnum~\cite{Barnum} but then developed by Saunders~\cite{Saunders} and Wallace~\cite{Wallace03,Wallace07}.
+Later on, Zurek~\cite{Zurek03PRL,Zurek05,Schlosshauer} proposed a different derivation of the Born's rule based on the environment-assisted invariance.
+Either Deutsch's or Zurek's arguments remain controversial up to today~\cite{Rae,Herbut,Mandolesi18,Mandolesi19,Mandolesi20}.
+The many-worlds interpretation and the derivation of the Born's rule based on it need no modification to quantum mechanics, and are then welcome because quantum theory has been verified by many experiments.
 However, it does not really explain how the superposition between measuring apparatus and environment is destroyed in a single measurement~\cite{Bassi13}.
 And one has to solve the Schr\"{o}dinger equation and know the universe wave-function in the distant future before defining the pointer states at present.
 It is not clear whether such-defined pointer states exist when the interaction between measuring apparatus and environment is as complicated as in real world, or how to define the pointer states when the interaction is changing with time.